This is the multi-page printable view of this section. Click here to print.

 Snow

-To configure the operating to use for EKS Anywhere clusters on Snow, use the SnowMachineConfig
+To configure the operating system to use for EKS Anywhere clusters on Snow, use the SnowMachineConfig

 spec.osFamily